booksbyus/zguide/site/content/docs/chapter3.md

 ### The Extended Reply Envelope

 Now let's extend the REQ-REP pair with a ROUTER-DEALER proxy in the middle and see how this affects the reply envelope.
-This is the *extended request-reply pattern* we already saw in “Sockets and Patterns”.
+This is the *extended request-reply pattern* we already saw in [Chapter 2 - Sockets and Patterns](chapter2#sockets-and-patterns).
 We can, in fact, insert any number of proxy steps.
 The mechanics are the same.

 {{< textdiagram name="fig27.png" figno="27" title="Extended Request-Reply Pattern" >}}
 #-------#     #-------#